nikolatosamja/Kodetest/README.md

 ![IT Minds](images/logo.png)

-This test includeds 8 assignments, which we want you to solve!
+This test includes 8 assignments, which we want you to solve!

 Please refrain from using the internet for scouting out solutions.
 That is no fun!
 And we wont get a good sense of what you are actually capable of!

 For C# a solution file with a project for each assignment is located in the "source" folder.

-For Java individual src files are provided for each assignment
+For Java individual src files are provided for each assignment.

 Your delivery for this project should be a zipped version of the entire repository.